OCA/account-invoicing/account_invoice_default_company_bank_repair/README.rst

 Account Invoice Default Company Bank Repair
 ============================================

-This module depends from mrp_repair and allows to set partner_bank_id as default_company_bank_id when the invoice will be created starting from a mrp.repair.
+This module allows the user to auto fill in the Bank Account field in the invoices by copying it from Default Company Bank Account when they are creating starting from repair orders.

 Installation
 ============